valandvir/homer-deployment/README.md

 Feel free to submit issues or pull requests to improve this deployment setup.

 License
-This project is licensed under the MIT License - see the  file for details (if applicable, add a license file to the repository).
+This project is licensed under the MIT License.

 Acknowledgments
 Based on the official homer7-docker repository: https://github.com/sipcapture/homer7-docker.